strukturart/passport/README.md

 1. download [/build/passport.zip](/build/passport.zip)
 2. copy in sdcard/downloads/ on your phone
 3. installl the app with the GerdaOs Installer App.
-4. create on your sd-card a the dir "tickets'
+4. create on your sd-card the dir "/tickets/'

 ## How to use